 Some people may have a pretty intense reaction to Tretinoin when first trying it out.

 If this happens to you, it is ok to stop treatment for a while and let everything calm down before trying it again.

 When you go to try out Tretinoin again later; go slower, use lots of moisturizer, or see if your doctor can lower the strength you are using to get fewer side effects.

 Here at Strut Health, we love Tretinoin for a wide variety of skincare concerns.

-If any of our Tretinoin formulas are a good fit for your skin goals, your treatment can be shipped to your front door with our free shipping.
+Once your prescription is issued, a U.S. compounding pharmacy will make your medication and your treatment will be shipped to your front door with our free shipping.